Is outbound still worth your investment? Read this before you jump on the bandwagon.

-Inbound vs. Outbound
+Inbound sales vs. Outbound sales

-While inbound leads have high conversion rates and low acquisition costs, they typically have a smaller average deal size, come from the SMB (small medium) segment, and often are within the same industry.
+While inbound leads have high conversion rates and low acquisition costs, they typically have a smaller average deal size, come from the SMB (small-medium) segment, and often are within the same industry.
 Therefore, companies that focus purely on the inbound motion will find themselves behind the competition once their targeted SMB segment dries up - usually within 12-18 months.

 In contrary, outbound sales allows a company to go after recognizable logos, most profitable customers, and to diversify its customer portfolio (industry, segment, geography).
 Most large companies are already entrenched with legacy solutions.
 They are not spending time looking to try new products or services but this doesn't mean they would not benefit from using your product/services.
 Outbound sales is your opportunity to make a case of why your product can bring value and improve their metrics.